-<DATA POSN> Output Data Position Programmability (Only in CMOS mode)
+<DATA POSN> Output Switching Noise and Data Position Programmability (in CMOS mode ONLY) (Only in CMOS mode)

 00 Data Position 1 - Default output data position after reset.
 Setup/hold timings with this data position are specified in the timing characteristics table.
 01 Data Position 2 - Setup time increases by (2/36) Ts 10 Data Position 3 - Setup time increases by (5/36) Ts 11 Data Position 4 - Setup time decreases by (6/36) Ts